webteckie/iKubernetes/README.md

 - List images in the ACR

     az acr repository list --name <acr-name> --username <acr-username> --password <acr-password> --output table

+## Generate Secret for ACR access
+The Azure ACR images are private and thus requires a secret token for the Kubernetes service to access the images.

+- To generate that token do the following:

+    kubectl create secret docker-registry <secret-name> --docker-server=<acr-login-server> --docker-username=<acr-username> --docker-password=<acr-password>

+- Verify secrets stored in the Kubernetes service:

+    kubectl get secrets

+    NOTE: the secret with name <secret-name> should show.

+- You can also get details about the secret:

+    kubectl describe secret <secret-name>

 ## Working the the Docker Hub container registry
 By default kubernetes deployments assume a Docker Hub container registry, if a fully qualified one